 Next add 1/3 cup each brown and granulated sugar then mix until combined.
 The mixture will look slightly curdled, but it’s fine!
 Finish the wet ingredients by mixing in 1 egg and 1 teaspoon vanilla.

-In a separate bowl mix together 1-1/2 cups flour, 1/2 teaspoon each baking soda, baking powder, and cinnamon, and 1/4 teaspoon salt, then add to the wet ingredients in two batches.
+In a separate bowl mix together 1-1/2 cups flour or a gluten-free flour baking blend, 1/2 teaspoon each baking soda, baking powder, and cinnamon, and 1/4 teaspoon salt, then add to the wet ingredients in two batches.
 BEFORE that though, remove 2 Tablespoons of the mixture and place in another bowl.